aminard/examples/instagram_javascript_imacro/README.md

 ## Description

-A browser macro to automate the unfollowing of multiple accounts, except those that are in the whitelist.
+A Javascript browser macro to automate the unfollowing of multiple accounts, except those that are in the whitelist.

 ## Instructions
 1. Login to your Instagram account